Sean Spicer Resigns As White House Press Secretary

 BREAKING NEWS: Sean #Spicer resigns from White House to dedicate himself full time to selling Spicey Hiding Bushes™.— This is (@RauliuxRaulix) July 21, 2017

-Sean Spicer resigns from his position as Press Secretary today.— Burmba News (@BurmbaNews) July 21, 2017
+Congrats to Sean Spicer on his new job as a CNN commentator.— David Mack (@davidmackau) July 21, 2017

-He will now be working on his new book, "View From the Bushes" pic.twitter.com/5bATEWTlj5

 Can't wait to see Sean Spicer waltz on Dancing With the Stars.— Zach Braff (@zachbraff) July 21, 2017